Hamazi: Akkadian period

+Ur III period

-Hamazi was one of the provinces of Ur under the reign of Amar-Sin during the Ur III period.
-Two governors or ensis during this reign named Lu-nanna son of Namhani, and Ur-Ishkur are recorded in tablets from Drehem.
+In the Ur III period, Hamazi was a province/governorate during the reign of Amar-Sin.
+Two governors, called ensi, during this reign named Lu-nanna son of Namhani, and Ur-Ishkur are recorded in tablets from Drehem.
 The first, Lu-nanna, was recorded in Amar-Sin year 1 and then in year 2: "when His Majesty drank beer in the house of Lu-Nanna, son of Namhani, the ruler of Hamazi.".
 By the 5th year of Amar-Sin Ur-Ishkur is mentioned as governor of Hamazi.
 In year nine his daughter-in-law is mentioned "when Ur-Iskur, ruler of Hamazi, 'brought/fetched' his daughter-in-law".
 We learn her name in an inscription from AS7 "when Tabur-hattum, the daughter-in-law of the ruler Ur-Iskur, when she went (back) to Hamazi".
 A further possible ensi, under Su-Sin, was Arad-Nanna, though that is thinly attested.

 According to a letter from Puzur-Numušda, governor of Kazallu, in the last days of the Ur III empire wrote to Ibbi-Sin, last ruler of that empire and claimed that the land of Hamazi was plundered by Ishbi-Erra of Isin.
 He also claimed that the god Enlil had promised Isbi-Erra dominion "from the land of Hamazi (down) to the Sea of Magan".